OPR-Project/OpenPlaceRecognition/docs/source/index.rst

    git clone https://github.com/OPR-Project/OpenPlaceRecognition.git
    cd OpenPlaceRecognition

+   # do not forget to load git submodules
+   git submodule update --init

 The recommended and easiest way to use the library is through the provided Docker environment.
 The ``Dockerfile.base`` contains all prerequisites needed to run the library, including optional `MinkowskiEngine <https://github.com/NVIDIA/MinkowskiEngine>`_ and `faiss <https://github.com/facebookresearch/faiss>`_ libraries.